Did you know there are at least thirteen cities across the United States named Peru? Here’s the list and why they were named after the Andean country.

 It turns out that settlers of the United States of America were inspired by the Andean mountains of Peru when looking for names to found towns and cities.
 This was the case for Peru, New York (founded in 1795), whose mountain ranges reminded its founders of those in Peru.
 Cities like Peru, Illinois, and Peru, Indiana were named as such after Peru’s independence.

 First, there is Peru, Illinois, which has a population of 10,295.
 Peru, New York has a population of 6,998.
 Peru, Indiana has 111,417 inhabitants, and Peru, Ohio has 1,105.

-A little smaller is Peru, Kansas, with a population of 139, and Peru, Nebraska with 865 inhabitants.
+Even smaller is the town of Peru, Kansas, with a population of 139, and Peru, Nebraska with 865 inhabitants.

-Finally, there is Peru, Pennsylvania, Vermont, Maine, Iowa, and West Virginia.
+Finally, there are town named Peru in Pennsylvania, Vermont, Maine, Iowa, and West Virginia.